AMartins87/genius-trivia-quiz/README.md

 As you can see in my [wireframes](assets/wireframes/Makaton_wireframe_all.png), the layout was originally planned slightly differently, including the position and display of a navbar.

-To improve user's experience and ease of navigation on smaller screens, I changed the navbar to be in a fixed position top of the page on every screen which then eliminated problems on mobile phone touchscreens as the padding area increased with this change and users are able to press the page links without any issues.
+I kept the styling of the game to a minimum to make it accessible and easy to navigate through on every device.

 I tested every page in Chrome Developer Tools using responsive design as well as all of the available device types listed.

 I tested every page on iPad and iPhone 8, and I asked my friends and family to test the site on their mobile devices (Huawei, Xiaomi Redmi, and Samsung).
-They confirmed functionality of all pages and links, and they understood the objective of the website.
+They confirmed the quiz functioned well on their devices.

 I tested the website in Chrome and Microsoft Edge on my desktop PC with widescreen (screen resolution of 1920px by 1080px), and tested it on a laptop in Chrome, Mozilla, and Microsoft Edge.
-The site is responsive, looks good, content is readable on all standard screen sizes and all external links open in a new window.
+The site is responsive, looks good, content is readable on all standard screen sizes and I found it easy to click on all buttons.

 ### **VALIDATOR TESTING**